HBRS-SDP/ws23-door-opening/README.md

 |ROS1 Distribution| noetic|

 ## Overview
-This repository provides scripts to open a door with a Kinova arm Gen3 with 7 DoF usign the Vision module to obtain the coordinates of the door's handle.
+This repository provides scripts to open a door with a Kinova arm Gen3 with 7 DoF using the Vision module to obtain the coordinates of the door's handle.

 ## Required Clone Repo
 ```